 - To connect Berlin's various termini via then unsettled hinterland, the Ringbahn (ring/circle rail) was built and opened in 1871.
 Berlin would only later grow into the ring to make it an urban artery.
 It's dubbed Hundekopf (dog's head) due to its form and became an important technical boundary; beside being the outer limit of fare zone A and having an autobahn around half of it, it's also an official no-go area for dirty diesel cars.

-- Between 1890 and the turn of the century, the congested Vorortbahnen (suburban rails) and the Ringbahn got second sets of double tracks for a similar functional separation.
+- Between 1890 and the turn of the century, the congested Vorortbahnen (suburban rail) and the Ringbahn got second sets of double tracks for a similar functional separation.
 A special fare system was introduced by 1891.

-- In 1934-39, the third and last of the S-Bahn core lines was built, the north-south running Nordsüd-S-Bahn-Tunnel or Nord-Süd-Tünnel in modern parlance, the only underground section of the whole system.
-Part of it had already been opened in 1936 for the Olympic Games.
-It was a direct consequence of a greater demand for this convenient electric rail system and acted as a precedent for what is understood as an S-Bahn: Deliberately digging a central underground tunnel to connect the lines from various termini or at least directions of a city. note
+- In 1934-39, the third and last of the S-Bahn core lines was built, the north-south running Nordsüd-S-Bahn-Tunnel or Nord-Süd-Tunnel in modern parlance, the only underground section of the whole system.
+Part of it had already been opened in 1936 for the Olympic Games, the rest was only put into service right after the invasion of Poland.

 Needless to say, the division of Berlin seriously affected its infrastructure.
 From now on, West and East Berlin would diverge in their development.
 The BVG quickly divided into the BVG (West) and BVB (East).